johnbiundo/dynamic-modules/dynamic-modules.md

 #### Configuration module example

-We'll be using the basic version of the example code from the [configuration chapter]](/techniques/configuration#service) for this section.
+We'll be using the basic version of the example code from the [configuration chapter](/techniques/configuration#service) for this section.
 The completed version is available as a working [example here]().

 Our requirement is to make `ConfigModule` configurable.
 The basic sample hard-codes the location of the `.env` file to be in the project root folder.
 Let's suppose we want to make that configurable, such that you can manage your `.env` files in another folder.
 For example, suppose you want to store your various `.env` files in a folder under the project root called `config` (a sibling folder to `src`).

 Dynamic modules give us the ability to pass configuration parameters into the module being imported.
 Let's start from the end-goal of how this might look, and then work backwards.
-First, let's quickly review the _static_ case of importing the `ConfigModule` (i.e., one which has no ability to configure the imported module):
+First, let's quickly review the example of _statically_ importing the `ConfigModule` (i.e., an approach which has no ability to configure the imported module):

 ```typescript
 // src/app.module.ts